beayfergm/sausalito/README.md

 # sausalito

-This project contains the source code of my personal website and some other projects :)
+This repository contains the source code of my personal website and some other projects :)